davecan/Sane/README.md

 * Database migrations with `Up` and `Down` steppable migrations
 * Chocolate gravy

+Sane is licensed under the terms of GPLv3.

 *Note:* This framework was extracted from a real-world internal workflow routing project, so it has a few rough edges.

 **But aren't there other MVC-style frameworks?**